Abunuman/aws-bootcamp-cruddur-2023/journal/week1.md

 **My Repository name: nerdrx/cruddur**

-During this final exercise I was able to do, I tagged the *frontend-react-js-image:latest* to *nerdrx/cruddur:latest* After successfully tagging the image, I then pushed to my dockerhub repository
+During this final exercise I was able to do, I tagged the *frontend-react-js-image:latest* to *nerdrx/cruddur:latest*.

+After successfully tagging the image, I then pushed to my dockerhub repository.

 I initially had a recurring error of image not found locally while trying push.
-After several attempts I found out that I mispelt **cruddur** as **cuddur** while tagging hence it couldn't find a match while pushing
+After several attempts I found out that I mispelt **cruddur** as **cuddur** while tagging hence it couldn't find a match while pushing.

 The following steps were followed:

 1. Tagging:
 ![Tagging](../images/docker-tag.png)

-2. Dockerhub account login from the CLI
+2. Dockerhub account login from the CLI.

 I already had an account "nerdrx"

 ![Alt text](../images/dockerhub-login.png)